 By accomplishing Unit 2, students will be able to ask for and give directions; identify locations by using landmarks as references; describe whether two places are close to or far away from one another; state where are you heading and the purpose you're going there; ask a friend to go to a party with you; suggest things to take to a get-together; offer someone a ride and arrange a time and place to meet; thank people for their gifts; describe a duration of time; talk about the year of your birth and your Chinese zodiac sign; give a simple description of someone's facial features.

-Assignment: Show a map in WebEx classroom, locate each city on the map and work with your coach to ask and answer whether each city is close to or far away from the place where you are.
-By accomplishing this assignment, students will be able to describe whether two places are close to or far away from one another.
+Assignment: Show a map in WebEx classroom, locate each city on the map and work with your online Chinese coach to ask and answer whether each city is close to or far away from the place where you are.
+By accomplishing this assignment, students will be able to describe whether two places are close to or far away from one another in Chinese.

 1. Seeing a Doctor